-Charles Bronson (The Great Escape and Death Wish) plays an ex-hitman who comes out of retirement in order to avenge the murder of an old friend.
+Charles Bronson (The Stone Killer) plays an ex-hitman who comes out of retirement in order to avenge the murder of an old friend.
 His mission takes him to South America, where he finds the man responsible for his friend’s death, a sinister British doctor (Joseph Maher, My Stepmother Is an Alien) working for the local government as an expert in political torture.

 Reaction & Thoughts: